Testing Cosmic Distance Duality Relation and Transparency with DESI DR2: Data

-Baryon Acoustic Oscillations (BAO), arising from sound waves in the early universe, serve as a standard ruler for measuring cosmological distances, enabling precise tests of the cosmology.
-BAO measurements constrain the comoving distance $D_M(z)$, Hubble distance $D_H(z) = c / H(z)$, and volume-averaged distance $D_V(z) = \left( z D_M(z)^2 D_H(z) \right)^{1/3}$, all relative to the sound horizon scale at the drag epoch, $r_d$, defined as
+Baryon Acoustic Oscillations (BAO), arising from sound waves in the early universe, serve as a standard ruler for measuring cosmological distances.
+BAO measurements constrain distance scales relative to the sound horizon at the drag epoch, $r_d$, which is defined as:

 where $z_d$ is the redshift of the drag epoch and $c_s$ is the sound speed of the baryon-photon fluid.
-The Dark Energy Spectroscopic Instrument (DESI) Data Release 2 (DR2) \cite{desicollaboration2025desidr2resultsi,desicollaboration2025desidr2resultsii} provides high-precision BAO measurements over the range $0.295 < z < 2.33$, significantly improving upon DESI DR1 \cite{desicollaboration2025datarelease1dark} with increased statistical power.
-DESI DR2 gives the following observables: